soacy/RemoteAccessBot/README.md

 **ADDITIONAL NOTE:** YOU WILL NEED PYTHON v3.12.1 FOR THIS!! (pyscreeze relys on a specific version of pillow) (Pillow version i'm using: 10.2.0)

-What this rat / grabber does is, once ran it will take your victims system information, network information, screen shot of their desktop.
+What this rat / grabber does is, once ran it will take your victims system information, network information, screen shot of their desktop, and so much more!
 You can also do commands like *.proclist* to see the running processes on your victims pc!

-**RAT Meaning:** Remote-Access-Trojan

 ## Don't know what your doing?